symphonylyh/3D/Synthesis3D/notes/synthesis_guide/synthesis.md

 Now the `.fbx` can be imported to Unity along with the corresponding texture `.jpg` file.
 But what's imported is still the "model" instead of "prefab".
 Prefab contains Unity components, such as "RigidBody", "Mesh Collider" that we care most.

-For this, open any empty scene and drag the models into it (**Important: set the scale factor to 100 in the model import setting**).
+For this, open any empty scene and drag the models into it (**Important: before dragging, select all models, the inspector will show "xx_LODs Import Settings", batch set the scale factor to 100**).
 Select all the models and go to menu `Synthesis3D > FBX to Prefab`.
 The editor script [`FBX2Prefabs.cs`](../../synthesis-workflow/synthesis3D/Assets/Synthesis3D/Editor/FBX2Prefabs.cs) will be executed and saved models as prefabs.

 The editor script: